 Age discrimination in the workplace is, unfortunately, a common problem.
 According to the Equal Employment Opportunity Commission (EEOC), $21.4% of discrimination claims in 2019 were based on age.
 If you have been terminated, demoted, passed over for a promotion or harassed at your place of employment as a result of your age, you know it can be a traumatic, humiliating and demeaning experience.
 Your financial security can be jeopardized, especially in this difficult economy.
 But that does not have to be the case.
-With offices in Red Bank, NJ and Marlton, NJ, the age discrimination lawyers at McOmber McOmber & Luber, P.C. have a proven track record of successfully handling employment discrimination cases, recovering substantial damages for victims of discrimination, including older employees.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, the age discrimination lawyers at McOmber McOmber & Luber, P.C. have a proven track record of successfully handling employment discrimination cases, recovering substantial damages for victims of discrimination, including older employees.

 Federal and State Laws Against Age Discrimination

 According to the federal Age Discrimination in Employment Act (ADEA), it is against the law for an employer to discriminate against employees or applicants who are at least 40 years old based on their age.
 The ADEA protects employees at every phase of employment, including the interview process, hiring, job evaluations, promotions, and termination.
 In addition, an employer may not treat an individual who is younger than 40 years old more favorably than someone who is 40 years old or older.
 Older employees must also be eligible for the same benefits as other employees, including health insurance, disability insurance, and retirement packages.

 The New Jersey Law Against Discrimination (NJLAD) also protects employees from discrimination based on their age.
 According to this law, it is illegal for an employer to treat an employee differently based on age, including: